• Skip to primary navigation

 1. Preheat grill.

 3. Once the carrot dogs have finished cooking in the Instant Pot, use the quick release, remove them from the Instant Pot and throw them onto the grill.
 Cook the carrot dogs for 2-3 minutes per side or until you get those really cool grill marks.
-Use leftover marinade to baste carrot dogs as they cook.
+You can use leftover marinade to baste carrot dogs as they cook.

 4. Remove your dogs and serve on your favorite hot dog bun or roll fixed any way you like.